zihuaweng/algorithm-snacks/README.md

 # algorithm_snacks
-snippers for little algorithms used in image processing and text mining in both python and c++
+Snippets of little algorithms used in image processing and text mining in both python and c++